-Congressional interest in these efforts may include oversight of previously passed legislation (P.L.
+Issues for Congress.
+Congressional interest in Gulf Coast restoration may include oversight of previously passed legislation (P.L.
 112-141 and P.L.
 101-380), including progress to date and any related legislative changes that may be required.
-Congress may also be interested in the effect of these efforts on ongoing Gulf Coast restoration, coordination between the multiple aforementioned processes, and the effectiveness of these efforts going forward.
+Congress also may be interested in the effect of these efforts on ongoing Gulf Coast restoration, coordination between the multiple aforementioned processes, and the effectiveness of these efforts going forward.
+As a result of differences in the origins and implementation of each effort, Congress has varying degrees of oversight and control over the dissemination of funding to restore the Gulf Coast.
+Restoration of the Gulf Coast is complicated from a congressional perspective because multiple restoration processes are interrelated but occur largely outside of the traditional appropriations process (including funds being used by nonfederal sources).